flynx/Sony-a9-bugs-and-suggestions/README.md

 ### Option to manually change H, M and L speeds for each shutter mode
-Currently H, M and L cont. drive modes are set to different speeds in different shutter modes, e.g. L is sert to 5 fps in e-shutter and 2.5 fps in mechanical shutter, this makes changing shutter type require additionally resetting the drive mode to M and then back.
+Currently H, M and L cont. drive modes are set to different speeds in different shutter modes, e.g. L is set to 5 fps in e-shutter and 2.5 fps in mechanical shutter, this makes changing shutter type require additionally resetting the drive mode to M and then back.